Pruthvirajkr/Excel-Sales-and-Finance-Analytics/README.md

 ## Sales Report

-**Project Objective**
+- **Project Objective:**

-- To create a customer performance report
+1.To create a customer performance report

-- To conduct a comprehensive comparison between market performance and sales targets
+2.To conduct a comprehensive comparison between market performance and sales targets

-Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.

 Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).